-Though we could have feasted on the lobster roll alone, our surprise favorite was the Hudson Valley “Lucky Duck” Confit, an Asian interpretation of a traditional French dish.
-Served alongside asian slaw, sesame noodles, and butter lettuce, it wasn’t what we expected to find at the New England-inspired locale, but we couldn’t get enough.
+Though we could have feasted on the lobster roll alone, our surprise favorite was the Hudson Valley “Lucky Duck” Confit.
+It was an Asian interpretation of a traditional French dish.
+Served alongside asian slaw, sesame noodles, and butter lettuce, it wasn’t what we expected, but we couldn’t get enough.

 Course 3: Desserts

 It’s a mystery that we had any room left to taste Chef Dumont’s desserts.
 But alas, we took one for the team and tasted not one but four menu selections.
-The Taza Chocolate Cremeaux with homemade sea salt, vanilla marscapone, brown sugar granola, and salted caramel and milk chocolate milk sauce was difficult to share, seeing as we each wanted our own.
+The Taza Chocolate Cremeaux with homemade sea salt, vanilla marscapone, brown sugar granola, and salted caramel and milk chocolate milk sauce was difficult to share.
+Honestly, we each wanted our own.
+Maybe two each.